jeet-maity/Employee-Manager/README.md

 A WPF desktop C# solution for managing Employees details.

 Please read the list of functionalities below, before diving into the code for the complete implementation.
-Start with the entry point - App.xaml.cs
+Start with the entry point - [ConfigureIocContainer method in App.xaml.cs](EmployeeManager/App.xaml.cs)

 Following functionalities have been implemented: